Apple and Facebook 'taper off' investment in Flash furtler Fusion-io

 Net income was a loss of $27.9m, more than the preceding quarter’s $23.8m and quite a turnaround from the year-ago quarter’s profit of $3.9m.

-Robison’s canned statement was this gem: “We have made progress in the last several months on key technology and strategic initiatives that we believe sharpen our execution and create a strong foundation for future growth.”
+Robison’s canned statement read: “We have made progress in the last several months on key technology and strategic initiatives that we believe sharpen our execution and create a strong foundation for future growth.”

 Why did it do badly?
 Well, obviously, sales weren’t high enough.